kevinshome/slatt/README.md

     5 ok! # this is required at the bottom of every slatt file
 ```

-    (this example can be run with "python -m slatt slatt/examples/hello.slatt")
+    (This example can be run with "python3 -m slatt slatt/examples/hello.slatt")